ehmicky/spyd/docs/algorithm.md

 of iterations.
 This approach
 [has several issues](https://mathiasbynens.be/notes/javascript-benchmarking).

-Faster code has higher variance which means:
+Faster code has lower precision which means:

 - the faster the code or the runtime gets, the less precise the results become
 - when comparing tasks, the faster ones are less precise